 The Health Education England Clinical Academic Careers Stakeholder Group (CACSG) has been established to set the strategic direction for delivery of the HEE Mandate.
 This supports clinical academic careers for health professionals and increases numbers of staff across all clinical and public health professions with a proper understanding of research and its role in improving health outcomes; including an ability to participate in and utilise the results of research.

 The scope of the work of the CACSG includes oversight of delivery of the HEE/NIHR Integrated Clinical Academic (ICA) Programme for non-medical healthcare professions, and how it best interfaces with the NIHR Integrated Academic Training (IAT) programme.
 The Stakeholder Group is chaired by the Chief Operating Officer of HEE.
-Membership includes representation from the HEE Director of Nursing and a Director of Education & Quality, Department of Health, NIHR (namely the Director of NIHR TCC and the NIHR Dean for Faculty Trainees), the Council of Deans, Chief Professional Officers, the Council for Allied Health Professions Research, and the Association of UK University Hospitals.
+Membership includes representation from the HEE Director of Nursing and a Director of Education & Quality, Department of Health, NIHR (namely the Director of NIHR Academy and the NIHR Dean for Faculty Trainees), the Council of Deans, Chief Professional Officers, the Council for Allied Health Professions Research, and the Association of UK University Hospitals.